Geriatric Psychiatry

 Core of Discipline (COD, 16 months) will include a minimum of three months each in outpatient, outreach, and inpatient settings as well as four months in which residents can chose from a variety of interesting and educational electives.
 COD will ensure a graded increase in responsibility and skill focus on further finessing comprehensive formulations and management plans, dealing with nuances of providing ongoing care with a longitudinal clinic, achieving expertise in management of BPSD, and effective use of brain stimulation therapies (eg. ECT).
 There is a focus on providing integrated care with health-care teams, dealing with emotionally charged family encounters, as well as teaching and training junior trainees.

-Residents will be involved in projects pertaining to advocacy, collaboration, leadership, conflict management, and quality improvement.
-A practice audit will help assess and enrich communication skills in medical record-keeping.
-A formal didactic lecture series with prominent faculty will be supplemented by the CAGP online course.
+Residents will be involved in projects pertaining to advocacy, collaboration, conflict management, and quality improvement.
+A formal didactic lecture series with prominent faculty will be supplemented by the CAGP online course, as well as the national seminar series.

 The advanced training/scholarly activities portion of the training program spans the 2 years.
-The goal is to develop an advanced level of competency in areas such as education, research, quality improvement, advocacy, or leadership – according to individual career goals, subject to approval by the Program Director.
-The University of Toronto Geriatric Psychiatry Program offers a wide range of research activities.
+The goal is to develop an advanced level of competency in areas such as education, research, or quality improvement– according to individual career goals, subject to approval by the Program Director.
+The University of Toronto Geriatric Psychiatry Program offers a wide range of research and other scholarly activities.
 The Division of Geriatric Psychiatry is home to internationally renowned expert researchers who have done seminal work in the area.
 The program supports and encourages research activities.
 Residents have a significant amount of protected time to be involved in research given amount of time designated for the clinical psychiatric research selective and advanced training/scholarly activities.

 Our Transition to Practice phase (TTP, two months) will ensure that residents are ready for the training program to end and that they will succeed in their launch to independent practice.
 The focus will be on understanding clinical and administrative aspects of geriatric psychiatry practice, completing their scholarly project, and formulating a lifelong-learning plan of continuing professional development.